Redeem Now Ends in:

 Remember, the notes repeat an octave higher when you go 12 frets to the right.
 So, the E note on the 12th fret of the E string is an octave higher than the open E string.

-• Place your index finger on the 12th fret of the E string (E).
+• Place your index finger on the 12th fret of the low E string and your ring finger on the 14th frets of the A and D strings.

 E String - F Power Chord